Student Accessibility Services

 Cancellation/No Show Policy:

-While the DRC understands that emergencies may occur, it is important that students make every attempt to notify the DRC as soon as possible if a change to arranged ASL or other services will occur.
+While the Student Accessibility Services understands that emergencies may occur, it is important that students make every attempt to notify the Student Accessibility Services as soon as possible if a change to arranged ASL or other services will occur.

-• If the instructor cancels a class it is the student’s responsibility to notify the DRC as soon as possible (within 24 hours, if possible).
+- If the instructor cancels a class it is the student’s responsibility to notify the Student Accessibility Services as soon as possible (within 24 hours, if possible).

-• If the student knows he/she will miss a scheduled class, the student is responsible for notifying the DRC as soon as possible (within 24 hours, if possible)
+- If the student knows he/she will miss a scheduled class, the student is responsible for notifying the Student Accessibility Services as soon as possible (within 24 hours, if possible)

-• If an emergency arises, the student is responsible for notifying the DRC as soon as possible.
+- If an emergency arises, the student is responsible for notifying the Student Accessibility Services as soon as possible.

 Failure to provide 24-hour notice may result in the following actions:

-2. Second occurrence – a letter or e-mail will be sent advising the student he/she has failed to give 24-hour notice twice and that a third occurrence may result in suspension of services until the student meets with DRC staff.
+- Second occurrence – a letter or e-mail will be sent advising the student he/she has failed to give 24-hour notice twice and that a third occurrence may result in suspension of services until the student meets with Student Accessibility Services staff.

-3. Third occurrence – Interpreter services may be suspended with a letter or e-mail being sent to student, who must then meet with DRC staff before consideration will be given to reinitiate services.
+- Third occurrence – Interpreter services may be suspended with a letter or e-mail being sent to student, who must then meet with Student Accessibility Services staff before consideration will be given to reinitiate services.

 How to request an accommodation

-The DRS Coordinator will review the intake notes as well as third-party documentation to determine if the student has a disability and a barrier(s) to their academic experience.
+The Student Accessibility Services Coordinator will review the intake notes as well as third-party documentation to determine if the student has a disability and a barrier(s) to their academic experience. - Coordinate Accommodation

-The DRS Coordinator and the student will meet to discuss the request for reasonable accommodations, academic adjustments, and/or auxiliary aids and the resulting decision of the DRS Coordinator.
+The Student Accessibility Services Coordinator and the student will meet to discuss the request for reasonable accommodations, academic adjustments, and/or auxiliary aids and the resulting decision of the DRS Coordinator. - Appeal Decision

-Should the student disagree with the DRS Coordinator's decision the student should, within five days, submit a written appeal to the Vice-President of Instruction and Student Affairs.
+Should the student disagree with the Student Accessibility Services Coordinator's decision the student should, within five days, submit a written appeal to the Vice-President of Instruction and Student Affairs.
 See Student Appeal Procedures in the Student Handbook.

 Open Letter - Jane Jarrow